 Chelsea head coach latest: Strasbourg boss Liam Rosenior in talks about permanent Blues role

-Liam Rosenior currently manages Ligue 1 side Strasbourg, who are also owned by BlueCo; Rosenior will meet the Chelsea sporting leadership team on Monday to be formally interviewed; Enzo Maresca left Chelsea on New Year's Day after a breakdown in relations with other departments
+Liam Rosenior currently manages Ligue 1 side Strasbourg, who are also owned by BlueCo; Rosenior met the Chelsea sporting leadership team on Monday to be formally interviewed; Enzo Maresca left Chelsea on New Year's Day after a breakdown in relations with other departments

 Liam Rosenior is set to be the next Chelsea head coach, barring any last-minute issues.

-Talks continue between Chelsea and Rosenior and interim Blues boss Calum McFarlane will be in charge again when they face Fulham on Wednesday, live on Sky Sports.
+Talks between Chelsea and Rosenior were held on Monday and interim Blues boss Calum McFarlane will be in charge again when they face Fulham on Wednesday, live on Sky Sports.

 McFarlane, Chelsea's U21 head coach, stepped in to take charge of the first team for their 1-1 draw at Manchester City on Sunday, following the departure of Enzo Maresca.